jfimbett/jfimbett.github.io/about.md

 # About Juan Imbet

 I'm a Ph.D. student in Finance at Universitat Pompeu Fabra and BGSE in Barcelona.
 I am interested in Information Disclosure, Asset Pricing, Corporate Finance, and Computational Finance.
-You can find my full cv <a href="main.pdf"> here </a>.
+You can find my full cv <a href="assets/cv_juan_imbet.pdf"> here </a>.

 ### Education